2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 Platforms Analyzed:

-Detection Method
+Platform Detection Method

-JavaScript embed, form patterns
+MailChimp JavaScript embed, form patterns

-JavaScript SDK, API calls
+Klaviyo JavaScript SDK, API calls

-Tracking code, forms
+HubSpot Tracking code, forms

-Tracking scripts, widgets
+HighLevel Tracking scripts, widgets

-Brevo
+Brevo JavaScript tracking

-JavaScript tracking
+Omnisend JavaScript SDK, tracking pixels

-Form embeds, tracking
+Constant Contact Form embeds, tracking pixels

 Detection Accuracy: 95% accuracy across 20,000+ tracked technologies, validated against known implementations.

-Secondary Sources: Industry reports from Fortune Business Insights, Grand View Research, Mordor Intelligence, BuiltWith Trends, and platform-specific case studies.
+Secondary Sources: Industry reports from Fortune Business Insights, Grand View Research, Mordor Intelligence, Sacra, BuiltWith Trends, and platform-specific case studies.

 Historical Data: 20-year historical trend data enables longitudinal analysis of technology adoption patterns.